 Although studies have not found a widespread preference for open or covered litter boxes, some cats definitely do know what they like.

-My cat will not entertain using a litter box with a cover.
+My cat will not entertain the idea of using a litter box with a cover.
 Others don’t like boxes with top entrances or flap doors.

 Moving the litter box can be confusing to a cat.

-If she can’t find her loo, she may well decide to use an alternative spot instead.
+If she can’t find her box, she may well decide to use an alternative spot instead.

 Once the new toileting location has been chosen and marked with her scent, she will continue to use it, whether there’s a litter tray there or not!